Locum veterinary surgeon

 4,3.1 shall maintain membership of, and good standing with, the Royal College of Veterinary Surgeon.

-4.3.2 shall ensure that their Continuous Professional Development exceeds the minimum requirements of the Royal College of Veterinary Surgeons.
+4.3.2 shall ensure that their Continuous Professional Development exceeds the minimum requirements of the Royal College of Veterinary Surgeons and will provide a summary to the Practice on request.

 4.3.3 shall maintain adequate and appropriate professional indemnity insurance cover with the Veterinary Defence Society.

-4.3.4 shall exercise their professional skill and diligence in the provision of the Services but shall not be subject to the direction or control of the Practice as to the manner in which they perform such Services.
+4.3.4 shall exercise their professional skill and diligence in the provision of the Services but shall not be subject to the direction or control of the Practice as to the manner in which he/she performs such Services.

-4.3.5 shall, within reasonable limits, provide their own protective clothing and any items of equipment considered by them to be necessary for the provision of the Services, which are not already available at the Practice.
+4.3.5 shall, within reasonable limits, provide his/her own protective clothing and any items of equipment considered by him/her to be necessary for the provision of the Services, which are not already available at the Practice.

 5. Practice Obligations